Prachi-Agr/Diner-Dash-Workshop/README.md

 - A Google account

 ### Objective
-Using RL algos and a **maximum training timestep of 10 million**, maximise the average rewards from 100 games/episodes of Diner Dash.
+Using Reinforcement Learning(RL) algorithms and a **maximum training timestep of 10 million**, maximise the average rewards from 100 games/episodes of Diner Dash.

 ### Challenge Platform
 We will be using Google Colab for this challenge.
 The challenge template and further instructions are provided [here](https://github.com/AISG-Technology-Team/Diner-Dash-Workshop/blob/master/Challenge_Template.ipynb).
-Please open the notebook in colab and create a copy in your gdrive.
+Please open the notebook in colab and create a copy in your Google Drive.

 ### Submission Format
-A single zipped file containing:
+A **single zipped file (.zip)** containing:
 - Google Colab Notebook (.ipynb)
     - Filled with names of group members and algorithms used
     - Please ensure that the notebook is ran and displays training outputs
     - Action lists in notebook must match the submitted json file
 - Json file (.json)
-    - With lists of actions in order of random seeds given for each algo
+    - With lists of actions in order of random seeds
         ```
-        # Assuming 2 random seeds with 2 algos (randomAgent & PPO)
         {
             "randomAgent":
                 [[6, 45, 32, 53, 4],
                 [27, 3, 12, 34, 1]],
-            "PPO":
-                [[13, 42, 31, 2, 4, 8],
-                [31, 14, 15, 18, 35, 56, 46]]
         }
         ```